 I come to a sign explaining the significance of te ara tahina estuary, a safe anchorage for canoes, abundant with food and the people’s deep reverence for this natural setting.
 Part of the culture is about care for place and care for each other.

 I’m carrying a wet tent and my clothes are dirty, but I am dry and this breeze is cool.
 I feel wonderful, everything on my back and in my pockets.

-I’m in more of a city now reminding me of when I rode my bike Hank from Saint Paul to Canada and actually took delight in seeing the towns and oftentimes their shabbier sides.
+I’m in more of a city now reminding me of when I rode my bike Hank from Saint Paul to Canada and actually took delight in seeing the towns, oftentimes from their shabbier sides.
 It felt real and somehow like I’d journeyed a long way.
-Also the special parts are even more-so, though I’m certain my friends will skip this.
-Suburbia with cows next to the roundabout, summer now and Christmas decorations up.
+Also the special parts are even more-so, though I’m certain my friends will skip this section of suburbia with cows next to the roundabout, hot summer now, Christmas decorations up.

 A nice Kiwi with bright red hair and a Roatan t-shirt helps me find the poorly signed underpass for a crowded four lane highway, offers me a ride but it’s still early so I tell her the rest are coming.
 But now I wish I’d accepted.
 There’s no verge and crazy fast driving.
 This sucks!